raulpardo/ppf-diaspora/README.md

 ### NEWS!

 * Try the new PPF-Diaspora* pod -- https://ppf-diaspora.raulpardo.org.
 It runs the Diaspora* version of this repository, which implements some novel privacy policies.
-As usual in social networks users can define the audience of their posts, but they can also control their information when it is shared by others:
+As usual in social networks users can define the audience of their posts, but they can also control their information when it is shared by others.
+In particular, a user can:

   * Block or hide posts to undesired audiences in which they are mentioned.
   * Block or hide posts to undesired audiences in which they are mentioned and include a location or a picture.